seandewar/memetendo-unsafe-boy-advance/README.md

 `git submodule update --init` and copy a GBA BIOS ROM to `/libmemetendo/tests/bios.bin`.

+## Performance

+Memetendo Unsafe Boy Advance uses a per-pixel based software renderer, which allows for graphical effects that modify video state mid-scanline to work, but performs badly in general.

+There's room for optimization, but in the future, I'd like to add a per-scanline based renderer instead, falling back to the per-pixel based renderer only if mid-scanline video state changes are detected.

+Maybe I'll also consider adding a hardware-accelerated renderer too at some point?
+Who knows!

 ## What's with the name?

 ![Origin of the name](media/name-origin.png)

+And as of writing, Memetendo Unsafe Boy Advance does not actually use any `unsafe` (application) code.

 ## Why Rust and not Zig?